TwitchPlaysPokemon/tpp_burning_red/docs/itemapi.md

 ## Inventory-loading API calls

 These calls load the data corresponding to an inventory page in the buffer beginning at `wNumItems`.
-The buffer begins with a single byte containing the number of item stacks in the page, and is followed by that number of pairs of bytes containing an item ID and a quantity.
+The buffer begins with a single byte containing the number of item stacks in the page (which must be between 0 and 60), and is followed by that number of pairs of bytes containing an item ID and a quantity.
 The quantity should be between 1 and 99.
 After all the stacks, a single `$ff` byte terminates the list; the remaining values in the buffer are irrelevant.

 An inventory-loading API call occurs when a value with at least one of the top two bits set is written to `wItemAPICommand`.
 Unlike regular API calls, these calls take no arguments and have no return values.